OP-TEE/optee_os/README.rst

 5.8 Raspberry Pi 3
 ------------------------------------------------------------

-There is a separate document for `Raspberry Pi 3`_.
-That document will tell you how to flash, how to debug, known problems and things still to be done.
+There is a separate `Raspberry Pi 3 document`_ that will tell you how to flash, how to debug, known problems and things still to be done.

-.. _Raspberry Pi 3: documentation/rpi3.md
+.. _Raspberry Pi 3 document: documentation/rpi3.md

 5.9 Tips and tricks
 ------------------------------------------------------------